The Pacific War Online Encyclopedia

 complete a satisfactory road from Tanahmerah Bay to Sentani.

-Fortunately, the landings at Humboldt Bay went
+The landings at Humboldt Bay went

 better than expected.
 The Allied commanders anticipated that the